 A statement from Interlochen Center for the Arts

-While these internal reviews focused on what information was reported or known to Interlochen, we are aware of information that has emerged publicly by two individuals who have shared that they met Epstein through Interlochen in the 1990s.
-We continue to be appalled at what we have learned about the scope of conduct by Epstein and his co-conspirators and we expect that a more comprehensive understanding of the full scope will continue to evolve.
+While the internal reviews focused on whether any concerns had been reported or known to Interlochen, we are aware of information that has emerged publicly by two individuals who shared that they met Epstein through Interlochen in the 1990s.
+We have invited the individuals who may have been impacted by Epstein to speak with an independent investigator as part of an external investigation into reports of historical misconduct at Interlochen Arts Academy.